Don’t Fence Me In Trail Run

 This iconic event has something for everyone; whether pushing through the 30K dash, scrambling through hills and trees with the 5K or 12K races, or taking time to sniff the wild roses in the non-competitive 5K Dog Walk, all are invited to celebrate our local wild lands and our connection to them.
 Stick around afterwards for a party in the park with food, live music, and family-friendly fun.

-More races, more prizes, more participation, and more community spirit.
-The annual trail run has been a major community event for years and is a huge fundraiser for Prickly Pear Land Trust’s work.
 Funds from this race support ongoing projects like the Mount Ascension and Mount Helena land acquisitions, South Hills trail maintenance, and Tenmile Creek Park.
-This year, it’s all about coming together in the ways we can, celebrating our unifying love of fresh air, and just letting off some steam and running wild.
+It’s all about coming together, celebrating our unifying love of fresh air, and just letting off some steam and running wild.